113ll3/Ibmclouddocscli/idt/vscode.md

 For users that are currently deploying apps to Cloud Foundry runtimes on {{site.data.keyword.cloud_notm}}, there's also support for the `cf` set of operations.

 You can get started with Cloud Foundry workflows in just a few steps:
-* Create a Cloud Foundry app
+* Create a Cloud Foundry app.
-  * Use the [{{site.data.keyword.cloud_notm}} web console](https://{DomainName}/developer/appservice/starter-kits){: external} and download the starter code
+  * Use the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/developer/appservice/starter-kits){: external} and download the starter code.
-  * Create a Cloud Foundry app manually
+  * Create a Cloud Foundry app manually.
-* Open the project folder locally in the Visual Studio Code editor
+* Open the project folder locally in the Visual Studio Code editor.
-* Use `ibmcloud cf apps` to list all of your apps
+* Use `ibmcloud cf apps` to list all of your apps.
-* Use `ibmcloud cf push` to push a build of your app to the Cloud Foundry runtime
+* Use `ibmcloud cf push` to push a build of your app to the Cloud Foundry runtime.
-* Use ibmcloud `cf <start/stop/restage/restart>` to change the status of your app
+* Use ibmcloud `cf <start/stop/restage/restart>` to change the status of your app.
-* Use `ibmcloud cf logs` to view the live log stream for your app
+* Use `ibmcloud cf logs` to view the live log stream for your app.
-  * Use `ibmcloud cf logs` to stop the log stream
+  * Use `ibmcloud cf logs` to stop the log stream.